-5.6 Time per Baseline Pressure
+5.7 Time per Baseline Pressure

 Enter 10 or greater.
 This is the amount of time that you are taking for each baseline pressure, or the amount of time that FanTestic will retrieve Baseline Pressures during an automatic test.
-ASTM states the baseline pressure must be made up of readings each averaged value for at least 10 seconds over at least a minute, before and after flow rate measurements.

-The Time per Baseline Pressure must be greater than 10 seconds to comply with ASTM.
+The USACE Protocol states each baseline pressure must be averaged for at least 10 seconds each before and after flow rate measurements.
+The Time per Baseline Pressure must be greater than 10 seconds to comply with the USACE Protocol.

-5.7 Time per Induced Pressure
+5.8 Time per Induced Pressure

-This is the amount of time that you are averaging your induced pressures for, or the amount of time FanTestic will take readings for Induced Pressures during an automatic test.
-ASTM requires that the pressure points taken must contain readings averaged for at least 10 seconds.
+This is the amount of time that you are averaging your induced pressures for, or the amount of time FanTestic will retrieve Induced Pressures during an automatic test.
+The USACE Protocol states that the pressure points taken must be averaged for at least 10 seconds each.